lee-dohm/community-manager/the-ministry-of-truth.md

 1. Make a record of the offense
 1. Issue a warning that this violates the rules with a link to those rules
 1. Excise the content with a note that it has been edited by a moderator
-1. Take action against the user, if necessary
+1. [Take action](taking-out-the-trash.md) against the user, if necessary

 ## Editing Content

+For violations of the community's code of conduct, you shouldn't edit content other than specifically deleting part of a post outlined above.
+There _are_ times outside of violations of the code of conduct when you can edit posts however.
+They mostly revolve around when those posts themselves are contributions to a shared project.

-### Making Issues and Pull Requests Clearer
+* Making Issues or Pull Requests clearer
+* Editing wiki content
+* Fixing or updating community blog posts

 [ministry-of-truth]: https://en.wikipedia.org/wiki/Ministries_of_Nineteen_Eighty-Four#Ministry_of_Truth
 [real-ultimate-power]: http://www.realultimatepower.net/